 Latin Wave has been postponed, but we’re very proud to offer Bacurau in this unique way.

 ► See a screening of “Bacurau” at home.
-One ticket is good for a five-day pass.
+One ticket provides access to the film for five days.
 Your purchase ($12) supports the MFAH.
 WATCH NOW